 As the C210 was certified under Part 3 of the United States Civil Air Regulations and has no defined fatigue life, no comparative data was available.
 Therefore, the aim of the data gathering was to compare results to FAA manoeuvre and gust load spectra for survey work as provided in AC 23-13A.
-The aircraft was assessed against Advisory Circular flight load spectra for executive usage15 and survey (pipeline patrol).
+The aircraft was assessed against Advisory Circular flight load spectra for executive usage 15 and survey (pipeline patrol).

 The FAA presented data from multiple sources based on sampling flights and aircraft in a similar manner to this project.
 In fact, in designing this program of data gathering, elements were chosen such that correlation with past data collection would be achievable.
+However, data collection has single-engine executive usage (non-pressurised, engine power output greater than 185 hp)

-However, data collection has changed over the years.
+changed over the years.
 The original data collection in the 1970's used photographic film exposed to light.
 For this program, completely digital methods were being used.